aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-npoi/aspose-words-instead-of-npoi/_index.md

 Some use cases can be implemented using NPOI, but many of the more regular tasks are easier and faster to implement using Aspose.Words.

-Aspose.Words provides source code examples for features missing in NPOI on the ["Features missing in NPOI"](https://github.com/aspose-words/Aspose.Words-for-.NET/releases/tag/Aspose.WordsFeaturesmissinginNPOIv1.2) pag.
+Aspose.Words provides source code examples for features missing in NPOI on the ["Features missing in NPOI"](https://github.com/aspose-words/Aspose.Words-for-.NET/releases/tag/Aspose.WordsFeaturesmissinginNPOIv1.2) page.

 ## Technical Support